5 Ways to Teach Kids the Value of Money

 Being able to manage money effectively and make sensible decisions concerning it doesn’t just happen.
 We need to specifically teach children the value of money, and do so in age-appropriate ways.
 This is particularly necessary as marketers have refined pester power in every media channel from TV to YouTube, and kids’ magazines to online games.

 Financial literacy should start young and gradually build in scope and complexity.
-Given that money doesn’t simply grow on trees, it’s important we know how to teach kids the value of money.
+Given that money doesn’t simply grow on trees (as we all know too well these days), it’s important we know how to teach kids the value of money.
 Here are our 5 top recommendations:

 1. How to teach kids the value of money: Play